John-Paul-R/az-pr-viewer/README.md

   - a "Files Changed" diff view
   - votes / approvers
   - pushes with ref and description
+- rendering markdown-linked images exported from the original repository
 - rewriting internal links to other PRs in the repository to navigate to that PR inside the application
 - git integration with local repositories